Punalur Assembly constituency

 Punalur is a legislative assembly constituency in Kollam district of Kerala, India.
 It is one among the 11 assembly constituencies in Kollam district.
-The current MLA is P. S. Supal of CPI.
+The current MLA is Ajayaprasad C of CPI.

 Structure

 As per the recent changes in Assembly constituency delimitations, Punalur Assembly constituency consists of the municipality of Punalur and seven neighbouring panchayaths including Anchal, Ariyankavu, Edamulakkal, Eroor, Karavaloor, Kulathupuzha and Thenmala in Punalur taluk.

 Electoral history

 Punalur Assembly constituency was carved out from Pathanapuram Assembly constituency in 1954.